uwplse/verdi-raft/README.md

 To build the `vard` key-value store program in `extraction/vard`, run `make vard` in the root directory.
-If the implementation has been compiled as above, this simply compiles extracted OCaml code to a native program; otherwise, the implementation Coq code is extracted to OCaml and compiled without checking any proofs.
+If the implementation has been compiled as above, this simply compiles the extracted OCaml code to a native program; otherwise, the implementation is extracted to OCaml and compiled without checking any proofs.

 Files
 -----